Dr. Robert Eiben - Cleveland's "Polio Doc"

 He served as acting chief of clinical investigations at the Therapeutics, Developmental and Metabolic Neurology Branch of the National Institute of Neurological Disorders and Stroke from 1976 to 1977.
 As an active member of the Child Neurology Society, he served as secretary-treasurer from 1978 to 1981 and as president from 1983 to 1985.

 Robert was elected to Bratenahl Village Council in 1982 and served for 20 years until 1999.
-He was involved in the early struggle to save the Bratenahl schools and became involved in negotiations with the superintendent of the Cleveland Public Schools about terms of the forced merger.
+He was involved in the early struggle to save the Bratenahl schools.
+He became involved in negotiations with the superintendent of the Cleveland Public Schools about terms of the forced merger.

 Robert M. Eiben was born to Michael and Francis Eiben in Cleveland on July 12, 1922.
 He was a “blue baby” at birth and suffered from a congenital heart defect.

 Dorothy Eiben’s ill health prompted a move to Bratenahl Place in 1974.
-She died on November 6, 1974, and is buried in Calvary Cemetery.
+She died on November 6, 1974 and buried in Calvary Cemetery.

 Robert remarried to Anne Balbo in 1981, a high school sweetheart who raised her own family of twelve children: Peter, Marianne (Karaffa), Ruth (Khalsa), Janne (Bissett), Martha (O’Leary), George, Jack, Susan (Kelley), Marc, Thomas, Joseph, and Constance (Rieb).
 Anne’s son George eventually married Eiben’s daughter Mary.